-123 These include sections asking to summarize achievements (results), contributions to the COVID-19 response, contribution to the integrated SDG agenda and challenges and lessons learned.
+&lt;sup>123 These include sections asking to summarize achievements (results), contributions to the COVID-19 response, contribution to the integrated SDG agenda and challenges and lessons learned.

-124 Performance monitoring reports are produced but a rapid review of these suggest they do not discuss the use and performance of CE funds, as a catalytic source of funding.
+&lt;sup>124 Performance monitoring reports are produced but a rapid review of these suggest they do not discuss the use and performance of CE funds, as a catalytic source of funding.

-125 Triangulated evidence from case studies, global and regional KIIs.
+&lt;sup>125 Triangulated evidence from case studies, global and regional KIIs.

-- JPMS system limitations mean it is difficult to confidently identify results: a) at the strategic results area level; and b) of a strategic nature (i.e., results higher up the results chain). - Lack of a dedicated role and process for identifying strategic learning (desired to inform innovation, cross-pollination and course correction/adaptions to advance progress towards global AIDS targets).
+- Short planning timeframes, which impact on what can be done in the time available, including sustainable design. - JPMS system limitations mean it is difficult to confidently identify results: a) at the strategic results area level; and b) of a strategic nature (i.e., results higher up the results chain). - Lack of a dedicated role and process for identifying strategic learning (desired to inform innovation, cross-pollination and course correction/adaptions to advance progress towards global AIDS targets).